Compaq Presario M2000 Notebook PC support

 Step 4: Using HP CoolSense technology

-HP CoolSense technology can modify your notebook computer's temperature by using its motion sensor to determine whether the computer is being used in a stationary environment or a mobile one.
-By using this information it automatically adjusts both computer performance and fan speed to keep the computer cool.
+HP CoolSense technology is a feature in some HP notebook computers that combines hardware, software, and mechanical design to dynamically manage the temperature of your notebook computer.
+HP CoolSense uses a motion sensor in your notebook computer to sense when your computer is being used in a stationary or mobile setting, and automatically adjusts the computer performance and fan speed to keep the computer cool.
 You can set HP CoolSense software to your specifications.
-For more information on this see HP Notebook PCs - HP CoolSense Technology
+For more information, see HP Notebook PCs - HP CoolSense Technology .

 Step 5: Placing the computer in a cooler room